 DAY 6 / Friday, February 2, 2018

-This live activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of the Undersea & Hyperbaric Medical Society (UHMS) and Medical Seminars, Inc. The UHMS is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Undersea and Hyperbaric Medical Society and Medical Seminars, Inc .
+The Undersea and Hyperbaric Medical Society is accredited by the ACCME to provide continuing medical education for physicians

 The UHMS designates this live activity for a maximum of 22 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.